Rules And Usage Of The Present Perfect Tense With Examples

 When is the present perfect tense used?

-We use the present perfect tense in different situations.
-Let’s look at what they are.
+We can use the present perfect tense in various situations.
+Let’s explore them.

 1. The connection between the past and the present –